-^{} Program times are from 2:45PM-5:15PM and run on Wednesday and Thursday ONLY.

-- Placement into the program is done by administrative discretion ONLY. - Once placed into the program students must sign an agreement indicating they MUST follow strict behavior, academic and attendance rules and regulations or face consequences by the school administration and/or possible referral to the Superintendent for additional consequences.
+- Program times are from 2:45PM-5:15PM and run on Tuesday, Wednesday and Thursday ONLY.
+Students are to arrive no earlier than 2:40 p.m. at the Main Entrance (Barber Road).
+No entry after 3:15 p.m. without prior approval. - Placement into the program is done by administrative discretion ONLY. - Once placed into the program students must sign an agreement indicating they MUST follow strict behavior, academic and attendance rules and regulations or face consequences by the school administration and/or possible referral to the Superintendent for additional consequences.